 Rate Of New Virus Infections Falling, But Deaths Remain High

-The number of patients in hospitals with COVID-19 slipped below 9,000 statewide, a drop of more than a third over two weeks, according to the state Department of Public Health.
+The number of people in the hospital with COVID-19 slipped below 14,850 statewide, a drop of more than 25% in two weeks, according to the state Department of Public Health.

 The positivity rate for people being tested has been falling for weeks, which means fewer people will end up in hospitals.

-In Los Angeles County, the state’s most populous, the daily test positivity rate was 5.3% on Saturday, down 42 percentage points since Feb.
-1, public health officials said.
+In Los Angeles County, the state’s most populous, the daily test positivity rate was 9.9% on Saturday, which is down 15 percentage points compared to a week earlier, public health officials said.